pmluhar411/E-Commerce-App-using-Android--Kotlin/README.md

 10.RDERS
-Java file containing constructor to initialize database objects for placed orders and functions to get(return) characteristics(variables) for each object.
+Kotlin file containing constructor to initialize database objects for placed orders and functions to get(return) characteristics(variables) for each object.